iotaledger/integration-services/documentation/docs/getting_started/installation/docker_compose_setup.md

 docker-compose --env-file .env up --build
 ```
 It is totally normal to see `error : No root identity found!` while the containers are starting up.
 After startup there should be no remaining errors.
 Now you are done with the docker-compose setup.
-To make sure that everything works as expected read the [next section](#test-your-api) down below.
+To make sure that everything works as expected read the next section.

 ## Test your API